bazooka-ci/bazooka/docs/home/build_configuration.md

 language: go
 ```

 You can choose any available programming language available in your Bazooka platform.
 Built-in languages are `go`, `java`, `nodejs` and `python`.
+Other languages can be used if you install the necessary plugins.

-If any other plugin has been added to your Bazooka platform, you can use it your configuration file.
-Each language comes with its own specific fields, such as languages versions...
-Languages specifics are described on their own pages.
+Every language comes with its own specific fields, like the language version(s) for example...

+Languages specifics are described in their own pages.

 ## Environment variables

+You can inject any number of environment variables into your build using the `env` key:

 ```yaml
 env: